Put cash to work with short-term bond ETFs

 CONCLUSION

 Stepping out of cash and into the world of bond investing doesn’t have to be intimidating.
 Whether you are an experienced investor or reallocating to fixed income, the BlackRock Bond Pyramid shown above can help you think through the role of bonds.
-This framework articulates the purpose of bonds and can help you align your goals with bond investments. iShares bond ETFs offer 125 funds to help investors pursue their fixed income goals and objectives.
+This framework articulates the purpose of bonds and can help you align your goals with bond investments. iShares bond ETFs offer over 125 funds to help investors pursue their fixed income goals and objectives.

 Photo: Karen Veraa-Perry, CFA